 - Ph.D., Tel Aviv University (Expected Fall 2015)

 Our era is dominated by an instantaneous and inexhaustible access to information and connectivity.
-Professional careers coveted by students that are entering their freshman year in college may undergo significant changes or altogether disappear by the time they graduate.
+Professional careers coveted by students entering their freshman year in college may undergo significant changes or altogether disappear by the time they graduate.
 In this state of affairs, the role of academe consists of two important tasks: on the one hand, imparting the critical and rhetorical skill-set necessary for the pursuit of specialized knowledge, and on the other hand, fostering the development of an intellectual core that would withstand the demands of ongoing shifts in the professional arena.
-To this end, instilling the importance of broad that engages students in critical discussions concerning the significance of history, the diversity of societies and cultures, the role of the arts, ethics and morality, is of fundamental importance and remains the cornerstone of higher education.
+To this end, instilling the importance of a broad education that engages students in critical discussions concerning the significance of history, the diversity of societies and cultures, the role of the arts, ethics and morality, is of fundamental importance and remains the cornerstone of higher education.

 Areas of Scholarship and Professional Practice